-- Tanvex BioPharma USA, Inc. is the early commercialization production base which is located in San Diego, California.
+- Tanvex BioPharma USA, Inc. has facilities for early commercial production located in San Diego, California.
 It has two buildings which include manufacturing, lab, warehouse and offices.
-Total area is approximately 109,000 square foot - Initial commercialization production expansion was completed which equipped us with 1 x 150 liter stainless steel fermenter (with capacity to expand to 300 liter) for microbial product, and 4 x 1000 liter single-use bioreactors (with capacity to expand to 10,000 liter) for mammalian cell products. - In-house fill-finish technology, automatic pre-fill syringe production line.
+Total area is approximately 135,000 square foot. - Initial commercial production capacity includes 1 x 150 liter stainless steel fermenter (with capacity to expand to 300 liter) for microbial product, and 4 x 1000 liter single-use bioreactors (with capacity to expand further) for mammalian cell products.